JobReadyProgrammer/spring-framework-course/README.md

 1. [Udemy](https://www.udemy.com/course/spring-framework-web-development-2020/)
 2. [Job Ready Programmer (JRP)](https://www.jobreadyprogrammer.com/p/master-spring-framework-5-boot-2-spring-web)
 3. [JRP Membership (Includes Data Analyst & Software Developer Career Paths)](https://www.jobreadyprogrammer.com/p/all-access-pass?coupon_code=GET_HIRED_ALREADY)
+Enroll today to learn how to build modern applications using the Spring Framework!

 ## About the course :

+Why Spring?
+- Spring is, by far, the most popular framework for application development in the Java ecosystem.
+Nothing else even comes close.
+Why?
+Because it makes software development so much easier in Java.
+- You can build webapps, mobile apps, desktop apps, batch and big data apps and services in a record time using Spring.
+- Spring does a lot of things right, and it's getting better and better with each release.
+There aren't a lot of technologies with the kind of wide reach, stability and maturity of Spring, that still move fast and innovate.
+That's a really tough balance to hit, and Spring has been a leader in that space for over a decade.
+- Today, Spring, along with Boot, is a polished, modern and highly expressive framework that makes building apps like twitter almost trivial (easily passes the twitter test).
+So, the popularity of the Spring ecosystem is well deserved.
+If you're working in Java, you're very likely doing work with Spring because 90% of all Java projects use Spring!
+- This course will prepare you to become an expert on the Spring Framework.
+Together, we will build an industry standard Spring Web Application which will transition you from a beginner to an experienced and employable Spring Developer.
+- We will build a real world application in which we will cover topics and practices that are used throughout the industry.
+- You will type every line of code along with me, as we explain in the tutorials, to ensure that you fully comprehend the subject matter.
+- We will be available to answer any questions that you may have, so you will never be stuck on a section, or have confused on any topic.

 ## Topics covered in this course :